February 1, 2019

 Like the required contribution, the maximum contribution funds the full value of benefit increases.
-However, unlike the required contribution where unfunded amounts are amortized over 7 years, the maximum contribution allows any shortfall plus 50% of Plan Liability to be funded in one year.
-In other words, the employer can instantly fund the Defined Benefit Plan to 150% of Plan Liability.
+However, unlike the required contribution where unfunded amounts are amortized over 15 years, the maximum contribution allows the employer to instantly fund 150% of the Plan Liability.
 Moreover, the employer can immediately fund any increase in Plan Liability due to expected pay growth.
 As you can see, this calculation allows for massive contributions.
-In fact, if fully utilized, it won’t be long before the “lifetime” limit is reached and additional contributions are not allowed.
+In fact, if fully utilized, it may not be long before the “lifetime” limit is reached and additional contributions are not allowed.

 Again, note that this explanation is simplified.
 For example, the maximum may be reduced when highly-paid employees have received recent benefit enhancements.